Qutub Khan Qutbuddin: Death

-In the month of Jumada al-Ula 1056 AH (1646 AD), false allegations of rafida (one who rejects the sunnat of Muhammad, introduces innovations viz. bidat, and practices exaggeration viz. ghulat), were made to Abdul Qawi (called Abdul Ghawi too), an office bearer of the governorate.
-On 28 Jumada al-Ula, Shah Beg arrested Qutbuddin and Feer Khan Shujauddin.
+In the month of Jumada I 1056 AH (1646 AD), false allegations of rafida (one who rejects the sunnat of Muhammad, introduces innovations viz. bidat, and practices exaggeration viz. ghulat), were made to Abdul Qawi (called Abdul Ghawi too), an office bearer of the governorate.
+On 28 Jumada I, Shah Beg arrested Qutbuddin and Feer Khan Shujauddin.

-Qutbuddin and Shujauddin spent the next twenty days in prison, meanwhile, Abdul Qawi instructed his scholars to peruse books ceased from Qutbuddin's personal library but was unable to discern anything blasphemous or apostastic.
-On 21 Jumada al-Akhir, Qutbuddin was summoned to an audience in front of Aurangzeb where Abdul Qawi asked him to enter guilty plea and repent for his sins in exchange for pardon.
+Qutbuddin and Shujauddin spent the next twenty days in prison, meanwhile, Abdul Qawi instructed his scholars to peruse books ceased from Qutbuddin's personal library (approx 6 cars full of books) but was unable to discern anything blasphemous or apostastic.
+On 21 Jumada II, Qutbuddin was summoned to an audience in front of Aurangzeb where Abdul Qawi asked him to enter guilty plea and repent for his sins in exchange for pardon.
 Qutbuddin said:

 I am not rafzi, nor were my forefathers.
 We are truly upon the sunnah of prophet Muhammad.
 I declare that there is no God but Allah and Muhammad is his messenger.
 I read the holy book, I offer daily prayers, give zakat, fast in the holy month of Ramadan, and perform hajj to the Bayt al-Allah.
 I am a Muslim.
 How is my blood legal for you to shed?"

-Abdul Qawi had a group of elites from the city sign their names to a false confession (mehzara) under duress.
-The confession was introduced as evidence but the qadi (judge) demanded an in-person testimonial.
-On 26 Jumada al-Akhir, Abdul Qawi summoned two children from Qutbuddin's household who confessed under the false-pretense that Qutbuddin would be released.
-The judge instead issued a death sentence.
+Abdul Qawi had a group of elites from the city sign their testimony against Qutbuddin’s character.
+The testimony was introduced as evidence but the qadi (judge) demanded an in-person testimonial.
+On 26 Jumada II, Abdul Qawi summoned two sons of Qutbuddin who further confessed against their father.
+This ultimately led the judge to issue a death sentence against the Da’i.